drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Why to Synthesize a New Molecule?

-Synthetic organic chemistry is a powerful field that governs much of drug discovery and development.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/why-to-synthesize-new-molecule-fc43f2d9'><i class='fa fa-play' aria-hidden='true'></i></button>Synthetic organic chemistry is a powerful field that governs much of drug discovery and development.
 It enables us access to new chemical compounds such as analogs of natural products or novel synthetic structures that can be used as probes to understand biological events and the derivation of useful therapeutic agents.
 It also plays a pivotal role in the preparation of the necessary quantities for clinical trials and bulk production of the drug when it becomes commercialized.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.